bausshf/Diamond/README.md

   https://github.com/bausshf/Diamond/wiki/Controller-Tutorial

 # What is Diamond?
 Diamond is a MVC / Template framework written in D, originally closed source for a private hobby project.
-It has now been rewamped to become a fully open-source project.
+It has now been revamped to become a fully open-source project.

 # What does Diamond depend on?
 Diamond can be used stand-alone without depending on any third-party libraries, other than the standard library Phobos.
 It has 3 types of usage, websites and webservices, where it's used on-top of vibe.d and as a stand-alone mvc/template library.